 2These acreages represent the total area that is anticipated to change duration intervals within the 2-year floodplain.
-For example, area that are currently inundated for 5% of the growing season may only be inundated for 2.5% of the growing season as the result of project implementation.
+For example, area that are currently in the 5% inundation duration interval may shift to the 2.5% inundation duration intervals the result of project implementation.
 Note that the current project results in fewer changes to wetland hydrology within the 2-year floodplain than all alternatives evaluated in 2007 and 2020.

 3These values reflect the percentage of the 2-year floodplain that would undergo a shift in flood duration.
 For example, under the current plan, 15% of the 2-year floodplain would exhibit an altered duration as the result of project implementation.
-Note that the current project results changes wetland hydrology across a smaller percentage or the 2-year floodplain than all alternatives evaluated in 2007 and 2020.
+Note that the current project results changes wetland hydrology across a smaller percentage or the 2-year floodpl ain than all alternatives evaluated in 2007 and 2020.